Multi-attribute community detection in International Trade Network: Numerical application

-Since in several contexts this initial division could be too raw, we can refine the procedure in order to reduce the heterogeneity in each group.
-To this end, at the subsequent step, we separately consider the ranking of centralities of countries, applying the proposed method for community detection to the single group.
-Specifically, at step 2 we apply the proposed algorithm within each community detected at the previous step.
-In other words, at this step the algorithm takes into account how a specific country is ranked with respect to other countries of the same subgroup on the basis of the centrality indicators computed on the whole network.
-The ranking position of each country may change, but the global ranking remains the original one.
-For instance, the community 1, characterized by 69 countries, splits into two groups of 32 and 37 countries, respectively.
-The two groups obtained have an average ranking of 19 and 55.
-The procedure is repeated in a similar way also for the other two communities identified at the step 1, resulting in 8 communities at step 2 (see dendrogram in Figure \ref{fig:dendrogram} and top left-hand side in Figure \ref{fig:communitystep2}). \\ Further reductions of the heterogeneity in each cluster are possible of course, repeating again this process at the next steps and, in general, a stopping criterion is needed.
+Further reductions of the heterogeneity in each cluster are possible of course, repeating again this process at the next steps and, in general, a stopping criterion is needed.
 A possible one consists in looking at the volatility of the ranking inside each cluster.
 If we focus on community with larger standard deviation, we tend to produce a more refined breakdown between low-ranking countries.
 Vice versa, looking at a measure of relative volatility (as the coefficient of variation (CV)), we deal with a higher decomposition of top-ranking clusters.
-Here we follow this second approach and, at each step, we further divide a community only if the CV of countries' average rankings is lower than 7.5\%. \\ The complete structure representing the various division steps is represented by the dendrogram in Figure \ref{fig:dendrogram}.
+Here we follow this second approach and, at each step, we further divide a community only if the CV of countries' average rankings is higher than 7.5\%. \\ The complete structure representing the various division steps is represented by the dendrogram in Figure \ref{fig:dendrogram}.
 We notice that the number of communities increases at each step, leading to 22 communities at step 4.
 As expected, the criterion based on CV leads to a more granular breakdown for clusters characterized by a higher average ranking.
 In this way, we are able to classify key countries in different clusters.
 In Figure \ref{fig:communitystep2} we report the subnetworks induced by the clusters.
 The analysis confirms a tendency of top communities in showing a higher intra-group density.
 For instance, the top community at step 3 and the three higher ranking communities at step 4 are complete, that is all central countries trade each other.
 However, there is not a monotonic behaviour between ranking and intra-density.
 For instance, at step 2 community 4 has a higher average ranking than community 5 (124 against 128), but a significant lower intra density (0.05 against 0.58).
 This peculiar behaviour can be justified by the composition of the groups\footnote{Community 5 at step 2 is indeed characterized by various groups of countries that trade each other.
 For instance, in this group, we have several countries, originated after the breakup of Jugoslavia and Russia.}.
-Indeed, we are grouping countries on the basis of similarity in terms of their central role in the network instead of using preferential economic relationships. \\
+Indeed, we are grouping countries on the basis of similarity in terms of their central role in the network instead of using preferential economic relationships.